d3b4g/leonids/_posts/callme.md

 ![source-01](/img/Screenshot_2020-05-19_19-13-15.png){: .align-left}

+The binary is:

-The binary is NX protected which means that we won’t have an executable stack, PIE isn't enabled and the binary has ASLR disabled.
++ NX protected which means that we won’t have an executable stack
++ PIE disabled
++ ASLR disabled.

 ## Analyzing the 64bit ELF binary